AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 In this section, I designed a `LaneLineFitTool` collecting several kinds of method locating and fitting lane lines.
 This is the step right after having a warped and undistorted binary image.
 It includes line pixel locating methods, fitting methods, visualization methods and calculations of line curve radius and vehicle postion on the road.

-The code implemention can be found in [fittool.py](LaneLineFinder/fittool.py) and Section 4 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [fittool.py](LaneLineFinder/fittool.py) and Section 4 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 Here is an example illustrating the pipline processing an image from its original format to fitting result.
 I think it's pretty cool. ^_^